Katy Button (SFS’94)

 Mike Bunker serves as a Police Lieutenant and Community Policing Officer for the Georgetown University Police Department.
 In this role he offers numerous presentations to the Georgetown community to ensure they are safe and their voices are heard.
 Mike has worked in law enforcement for the past 15 years, working at George Mason University, City of Falls Church, and Georgetown University.
 Prior to starting his career in law enforcement he served in the United States Coast Guard for over 12 years.
 His most recent accomplishment is the completion of his Masters in Project Management from Georgetown.
 Mike enjoys being on his boat as much as possible and enjoys any activity that is on or near the water.

 Marlene Canlas is an Associate Dean in Georgetown College.
-She is also a proud graduate of Georgetown where she received her undergraduate degree from the School of Foreign Service in 2001.
-She later pursued master’s degrees in public health and international affairs at the Georgetown Washington University and worked briefly for the US Agency for International Development (USAID) before returning to Georgetown.
+She is also a proud graduate of Georgetown having earned her undergraduate degree from the School of Foreign Service in 2001.
+She pursued master’s degrees in public health and international affairs at the Georgetown Washington University and worked briefly for the US Agency for International Development (USAID) before returning to Georgetown.
 She has been advising students for almost 15 years and occasionally teaches a course on international health and development.
 Dean Canlas is originally from New Jersey but has lived in the DC/Northern Virginia area for most of her adult life.
 However, from 2009 to 2012, she worked at Georgetown’s campus in Doha, Qatar.
 From Doha, she had the opportunity to indulge one of her greatest pastimes: travel.
 Some of her most memorable travel experiences were community engagement trips with Georgetown students to Bangladesh, China, and Sri Lanka where they worked with Habitat for Humanity and local communities to rebuild homes affected by natural disasters.
 Closer to home, she has also accompanied students on alternative break trips to the Gulf Coast (post-Katrina), rural Arkansas, and Peru.

 Javier Jiménez is an Assistant Dean in Georgetown College, the largest and oldest undergraduate school at Georgetown.
 In this role, he advises juniors and seniors who major in foreign languages, comparative literature, history, and psychology.
 As an advisor, he helps students design their academic paths at Georgetown and especially advises them as they complete their degrees.
 Dean Jiménez also works closely with the Community Scholars Program, a fifty-year-old program that selects and nurtures first-generation students at Georgetown.
 In that capacity, he works with students, faculty, and staff in all four undergraduate schools, with the Center for Multicultural Equity and Access, the Georgetown Scholarship Program, and the Office of the Undergraduate Registrar.
 Dean Jiménez’s academic background is in literary and cultural studies.
 He holds a Ph.D .in Comparative Literature from the University of California at Berkeley, where his studies focused on antislavery narratives in Cuba, Brazil, and the United States.
 At Georgetown, he gets to occasionally indulge in teaching courses in writing, Latinx literature and culture, and Spanish language.